Afghan cricket team in Bangladesh in 2023

 The Afghanistan cricket team toured Bangladesh in June and July 2023 to play one Test, three One Day International (ODI) and two Twenty20 International (T20I) matches.
-The International Cricket Council (ICC) confirmed this FTP tour in their press release.
+The International Cricket Council (ICC) confirmed this FTP (Future Tours Program) tour in their press release.

 Initially, Afghanistan were scheduled to play two Tests, three ODIs and three T20Is in the series.
 However, on 11 May 2023, a Test and a T20I was dropped from the itinerary, due to scheduling problems.
 On 17 May 2023, Bangladesh Cricket Board (BCB) confirmed the dates and venues for the series.

-Bangladesh won the only Test by 546 runs.
-It was the biggest Test victory for Bangladesh in terms of runs.
+Bangladesh won the only Test by 546 runs, the biggest Test victory for Bangladesh in terms of runs.
 It was also the biggest Test win for any team, in terms of runs, in the 21st century.

 Afghanistan won the first ODI match by 17 runs according to the DLS method after the match was interrupted due to rain.
 A day after the match, Bangladesh's ODI captain Tamim Iqbal announced his retirement from international cricket, and Litton Das was named as the stand-in captain for the final two ODI matches.
 In the 2nd ODI, Afghanistan won by 142 runs courtesy of a record-breaking opening partnership, helping them to seal their first ever ODI series win against Bangladesh.
 Bangladesh went on to win the third ODI by a comprehensive margin of 7 wickets with 159 balls to spare and eventually lost the series by 2–1 margin.

 Bangladesh won the first T20I by 2 wickets in a thrilling way, chasing 154, which was their highest successful run chase against Afghanistan in T20I.
 Bangladesh also won the 2nd T20I by 6 wickets and won the series by 2–0 margin, their first ever T20I series win against Afghanistan.